shimmeringbee/shimmeringbee.io/content/docs/introduction.md

 Shimmering Bee aims to be a suite of software and libraries which will replace the functionality of devices such as the Phillips Hue bridge or IKEA TRÅDFRI gateway.

-The project is initially focusing on Zigbee devices, made available through the Texus Instruments CC253X 2.4Ghz SOC processors.
+The project is initially focusing on Zigbee devices, made available through the Texas Instruments CC253X 2.4Ghz SOC processors.
 However in the future should be easily expandable to other IOT technologies.

 ## What can it do?